MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 ### Using the extension

-Once the extension is installed, select the **Version Control > TFS/Azure DevOps > Open from Remote Repository** menu item.
+Once the extension is installed, select the **Version Control > TFS/Azure DevOps > Open from Remote Repository...** menu item.

 ![Menu item to open the extension](media/tfvc-source-control-explorer-devops.png)